Installing Tool Dependencies

 git clone https://github.com/hubzero/hapi.git

-Hapi scripts are shell scripts and if one exists for software that you need, just run it!
-Feel free too add a new Hapi script you created to the repo by submitted a pull request.
-We add scripts occasionally too.
+In the hapi/scripts directory you will find a collection of shell scripts and csv files for software typically installed for use in tool environments.
+If a script exists for software that you need, just run it!
+Feel free to add new Hapi scripts of your creation to the GitHub repo by submitting pull requests.
+We occasionally add scripts as well.

-If a script doesn't exist for the software you need, copy one of the Hapi script and then modify it.
-Hapi scripts make you life much easier by downloading, configuring, compiling, installing and even adding the require 'use' environ.d file to the appropropriate locations.
+If, after doing a git update on your repository, a script doesn't exist for the software you need, copy an existing Hapi script and modify it.
+Hapi scripts make your life much easier by downloading, configuring, compiling, installing and even adding the required 'use' environ.d file to the appropriate location.

-All tool dependencies are installed by the apps user in /apps/share/debian7 or /apps/share64/debian7 and should be owned by the apps user and groups.
+All tool dependencies are installed by the apps user in an operating system specific directory such as /apps/share64/debian7 and should be owned by the apps user and group.
 All files must be readable by everyone and all directories must be searchable by everyone.
 No files or directories should be writable by everyone ( seriously don't do this )

 * For a full manual run "man use" from a tool session terminal.